espocrm/documentation/docs/administration/portal.md

 ## Access to Portal

-You can find the URL for your portal in *URL* field of the portal record.
+You can find the URL for your portal in the *URL* field of the portal record.
 It's also possible to use server configuration tools (such as mod_rewrite) to be able to access by different url.
-For this case you need to fill in 'Custom URL' field.
+For this case, you need to fill in 'Custom URL' field.

 ### Access portal by Custom URL for Apache server